randomuser234-g/Sonic-3-Beta-lightly-fixed/README.md

 -Knuckles is "playable", although he's mostly just Sonic.
 A palette change is made, but it doesn't work underwater or with super forms.
 Obj_Player_Selected is set to 2 so his signpost works.

+-Due to Obj_Player_Selected, his rock breaking ability does work, although the collision is iffy.
+Try it in AIZ Act 2 and run into that wall at the start

 -UP UP, DOWN DOWN, UP UP for Level select and Debug Mode.

 -When Level Select is enabled, A+Start for Sonic&Tails, B for Sonic Alone, C for Tails Alone, and sound test code 1,3,5,7 for Knuckles.